 - Is the air barrier continuous?
 Have all wall system penetrations been properly detailed for a continuous air barrier seal?

 - What functional tests will be required during construction to ensure success?

 Capillary Creek: Grade-level masonry walls can wick ground water vertically at a surprising rate, causing damage.

-Originally printed in Properties Magazine.
+Authored by Edward Taylor & originally printed in Properties Magazine.